Quicksilver (album)

 Quicksilver is the sixth album by American psychedelic rock band Quicksilver Messenger Service.

 Background

 Released in November 1971, it was the first album without original members John Cipollina and David Freiberg.
+Guitar duties were entirely taken over by Gary Duncan, while Mark Ryan took over on bass.
+Nicky Hopkins had also left at this point to continue his successful journeyman career, replaced by Mark Naftalin; only Gary Duncan and Greg Elmore remained from the original quartet.
+Several tracks, including "Song For Frisco" and "The Truth", had been premiered on stage in 1970 with the earlier lineup and were already well-known to Quicksilver fans.
+As on the previous two albums, Dino Valenti's compositions dominate, with all but two written or arranged by him.

-Nicky Hopkins had also left at this point to continue his successful journeyman career.
-Only Gary Duncan and Greg Elmore remained from the original quartet.
-The album also saw a major decline in sales: whereas their previous four albums had reached the Top 30 on Billboard, Quicksilver failed to dent the Top 100.
+The album saw a major decline in sales: whereas their previous four albums had reached the Top 30 on Billboard, Quicksilver failed to dent the Top 100.

 Track listing

 All songs written by Dino Valenti except where indicated.